Get answers to some of the most frequently asked questions below. Don’t see an answer to your question? Contact us.

 Q: How are decisions made regarding sponsorships?

-All requests must comply with University financial and accounting policies and procedures and promote one or more of the following:
+All requests must comply with University financial and accounting policies and procedures, and must strongly align with and promote one or more of the following:

-- Engagement: Academic preparation, collaborative partnerships, community development, government relations, equity and inclusion, and outreach.
+2. Engagement: Encourages student success, community development, collaborative partnerships, government relations, equity and inclusion, and outreach.

-- Marketing: Align with organizational positioning and current focus areas, appropriateness of target audience, potential to increase awareness, name recognition, or student enrollment.
+3. Marketing: Aligns with organizational positioning and current focus areas, appropriateness of target audience, potential to increase awareness, name recognition, or student enrollment.

 Q: Can the UO support political campaigns or ballot initiatives?